zeromake/quasar/docs/src/pages/quasar-cli-webpack/boot-files.md

 * You want to add a global mixin using `app.mixin()`.
 * You want to add something to the Vue app globalProperties for convenient access - An example would be to conveniently use `this.$axios` (for Options API) inside your Vue files instead of importing Axios in each such file.
 * You want to interfere with the router - An example would be to use `router.beforeEach` for authentication
-* You want to interfere with Pinia or the Vuex store instance - An example would be to use `vuex-router-sync` package
+* You want to interfere with the Pinia instance
 * Configure aspects of libraries - An example would be to create an instance of Axios with a base URL; you can then inject it into Vue prototype and/or export it (so you can import the instance from anywhere else in your app)

 ### Example of unneeded usage of boot files